dylan-lang/dylan-programming-book/source/reuse.rst

 Namespaces
 ~~~~~~~~~~

-We mentioned in ` <start.htm#38677>`_, that Dylan has module variables
+We mentioned in :ref:`start-variables-constants`, that Dylan has module
-and module constants.
+variables and module constants.
 Every module contains its own set of module
 variables and constants.
 Two independent modules ``a`` and ``b`` might both
 have variables named ``*x*``.
 These are two different variables with
 possibly different values.
 Within module ``a``, a reference to module